Aqil92/AmazingIntro-Androidx-Compatibal-/README.md

 [![Build Status](https://travis-ci.org/TangoAgency/material-intro-screen.svg?branch=master)](https://travis-ci.org/TangoAgency/material-intro-screen)
 [![Android Arsenal Material Intro Screen](https://img.shields.io/badge/Android%20Arsenal-Material--Intro--Screen-green.svg?style=true)](http://android-arsenal.com/details/1/4368)

+This is a fork of [TangoAgency/material-intro-screen](https://github.com/TangoAgency/material-intro-screen) with the following changes:
+- Support for androidx
+- Updated libraries and target SDK
+- padding fix for long descriptions

 Material intro screen is inspired by [Material Intro] and developed with love from scratch.
 I decided to rewrite completely almost all features in order to make Android intro screen easy to use for everyone and extensible as possible.
 ## Features
   - [Easily add new slides][Intro Activity]